priyawadhwa/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 }
 ```

-In the case of an unactionable error message, output would look like this:
+In the case of an unactionable error message, set the message as whatever error was returned:

 ```json
 {